 Capital Gains Tax in Portugal

-Capital Gains Tax, often referred to as CGT, is a tax charged on the profit when you sell or dispose of an asset that has increased in value.
-In Portugal, this tax applies to both residents and non-residents, including foreigners.
+Capital Gains Tax is a tax charged on the profit when you sell or dispose of an asset that has increased in value.
+This tax applies to residents and non-residents in Portugal, including foreigners.
 It's important to note that different capital gains tax rates and exemptions may apply depending on your residency status and the type of asset in question.

 Capital gains property tax

-portuguese tax authorities bank statementFor real estate sales, the capital gains are considered to be the difference between the sale price and the original purchase price (adjusted for inflation).
+portuguese tax authorities bank statementFor real estate sales, the capital gains are the difference between the sale price and the original purchase price (adjusted for inflation).
 The cost of major improvements made within the last 12 years can also be deducted.

 If you're a tax resident in Portugal, you may have to pay tax on 50 percent of the gain from the sale of your property.
 This gain is then added to your other taxable income for the year and taxed at the marginal rate (between 14.5 percent and 48 percent).

-However, if the proceeds are reinvested in the purchase of another primary residence in Portugal or in the EU/EEA within 36 months, the capital gain could be tax-exempt.
+However, the capital gain could be tax-exempt if the proceeds are reinvested in the purchase of another primary residence in Portugal or in the EU/EEA within 36 months.

 Non residents in Portugal are taxed at a flat rate of 28 percent on 100 percent of the gain from the sale of Portuguese property.
 However, you may be given tax credits under double taxation treaties and only need to pay this tax in your home country.